eppica/Hotel-Management-System/README.md

 ## About

-Hotel Management System is a web application developed to Programming Language class in order to supply the basics necessities of a real hotel while we improve our knowledge
+Hotel Management System is a web application developed to Programming Language class in order to supply the basics necessities of a real hotel while we improve our knowledge.
+It is a system that implements the basics necessities of a real hotel, receiving guests and managing rooms.

+## Features

+- Booking
+- Check-in and check-out
+- Guests management
+- Rooms management
+- Room Types management
+- Staff management
+- Access Control
+- Strategic reports

 ## Technologies